Model Building with F-Theory

 Up to now we have discussed purely holomorphic properties of $F$-theory.
-However we have to check that our configurations also satisfy the $D$-term constraints, which require that the $G$-flux must be primitive.
-We naturally expect this condition to be equivalent to: \be i^*J \wedge {\sf F} = i^*J \wedge (F_E -\half F_N)=0. \ee on each of the 7-branes.
-Note however that many fluxes are linear combinations of fluxes of individual 7-branes wrapped on the same cycle, in which case the correction involving the normal bundle cancels.
-We expect this condition applies also to non-abelian bundles.
-Since we did not give a functorial prescription to relate the $G$-flux to the flux on the 7-branes however, in case of doubt the correct condition is always that the $G$-flux be primitive.
+We also have to say something about the $D$-term constraints.
+In smooth compactifications, one requires that the $G$-flux must be $J$-primitive: \be J \wedge {\sf G} = 0 \ee Decomposing ${\sf G} \sim {\sf F} \wedge \omega$, this condition is reminiscent of \be i^*J \wedge {\sf F} =0 \ee i.e. the standard $D$-term equation on a smooth abelian 7-brane.
+In singular compactifications, or in the limit that the fiber is small compared to the base, the non-abelian degrees of freedom are light and we should use the non-abelian Hitchin's equations.
 Further we should make sure that all the fermion zero modes that parametrize symmetries correspond to gauginos.
 If not then the compactification has ghosts and is inconsistent \cite{Wijnholt:2005mp}.

+Let us specialize to the $K3$ fibrations over $B_2$ which are dual to the heterotic string.
+Then the available K\"ahler forms are \be J_{B_3} = t_1 \pi^* J_{B_2} + t_2 J_0 \ee where $J_0$ is the Poincar\'e dual of the zero section $\sigma_{B_2}$.
+Recall that $F$-theory is essentially ten-dimensional supergravity coupled to eight-dimensional Yang-Mills theory at certain singularities.
+Therefore it does not care about $g_s$ and $\ell_s$ separately, but only about the combination given by the ten-dimensional Planck length $l_{10}^4 = g_s \ell_s^4$ and the Planck mass $m_{10} = 1/l_{10}$.
+In particular, in $F$-theory volumes must be measured in ten-dimensional Planck units, because these units are invariant under the $S$-duality transformations that we must apply across branch cuts of the axio-dilaton on the IIb space-time.
+For $F$-theory to be valid, both the volume of $B_2$ and the ${\bf P}^1$-base of the $K3$ should be large in the ten-dimensional Einstein frame.